prism-em/prismatic/README.md

 ```

 which may require `sudo` privileges.
 This will place the files in `/usr/local/bin` on Unix systems.

+#### Setting CMake options

+All aspects of how PRISM is compiled, such as whether or not to include GUI or GPU support, are controlled through CMake variables.
+There are at least four different ways to adjust these:

+If you are using the CMake GUI, then options are turned on/off with check boxes
+and paths are set by clicking browse and navigating to the file/folder of interest.

+If you are using the command line tool, `cmake`, then options are set with the `-D` (Define) flag.
+For example,
+to set `My_Variable` to 0 one would add `-DMY_VARIABLE=0` to the call to `cmake` (see the sections on enabling GUI or GPU support for more examples).

+There is also the hybrid "command-line GUI" option, `ccmake`, which provides an interactive way to adjust CMake options from the command line.

+Finally, you can also directly edit a file called `CMakeCache.txt`.
+The first time you run CMake for a given project
+this special file will be created containing all of the option settings.
+Whenever you generate a project or Makefile, the options
+will be read for the `CMakeCache.txt` file, so options can be changed here directly.

+**_Note_**: Any time you change CMake options for a particular project you must regenerate the build files and recompile
+before the changes will actually take effect

 ## Enabling GPU support